A mathematical study of the excess growth rate: Introduction

 where $\bp \otimes \bq$ denotes the product distribution.
-This property is closely related to the {\it functional equation} $f(xy) = f(x) + f(y)$, $x, y > 0$, whose general solution (assuming only that $f : (0, \infty) \rightarrow \R$ is Lebesgue measurable) is $f(x) = c \log x$, $c \in \R$.\footnote{This functional equation is equivalent to {\it Cauchy's equation} \eqref{eqn:Cauchy} which plays an important role in the proof of our second characterization theorem.} A comprehensive mathematical study of axiomatic characterizations of information measures and related quantities, as well as detailed historical discussions, can be found in Leinster's book \cite{leinster2021entropy} which is primarily motivated by {\it diversity measures} in biology.
-In fact, Leinster's book provided the initial impetus for the development of this paper.\footnote{We thank Martin Larsson for bringing this reference to our attention.} For more recent axiomatic characterizations we refer the reader to \cite{BI25} and the references therein.
+This property is closely related to the {\it functional equation} $f(xy) = f(x) + f(y)$, $x, y > 0$, whose general solution (assuming only that $f$ is Lebesgue measurable) is $f(x) = c \log x$, $c \in \R$.\footnote{This functional equation is equivalent to {\it Cauchy's equation} \eqref{eqn:Cauchy} which plays an important role in the proof of our second characterization theorem.} A comprehensive mathematical study of axiomatic characterizations of information measures and related quantities, as well as detailed historical discussions, can be found in Leinster's book \cite{leinster2021entropy} which is primarily motivated by diversity measures in biology.
+In fact, Leinster's book provided the initial impetus for our work.\footnote{We thank Martin Larsson for bringing this reference to our attention.}

-Our three characterization theorems highlight different aspects of the excess growth rate and further reinforce its importance.
-They also differ from existing axiomatic characterizations of the exponential mean (see Remark \ref{rmk:EGR.def} and a discussion in Section \ref{sec:Jensen.gap}).
-We state the main ideas of our characterizations as follows: \begin{itemize} \item Our first characterization (Theorem \ref{thm:egr.L.divergence}), proved in Section \ref{sec:relative entropy}, shows that the excess growth rate is completely determined by the financial properties established in Section \ref{sec:egr.properties}.
+Our three characterization theorems highlight different aspects of the excess growth rate and further reinforce its importance: \begin{itemize} \item Our first characterization (Theorem \ref{thm:characterization.rel.entr}), proved in Section \ref{sec:relative entropy}, shows that the excess growth rate is completely determined by several natural financial properties, including num\'{e}raire invariance and a {\it chain rule} (Proposition \ref{prop:chain.rule.1}).
 Our proof is based on a characterization of relative entropy, its relation with the excess growth rate (Lemma \ref{lem:link.rel.entr}), as well as a delicate analysis of boundary values.